Does creatine cause hair loss?

 Men who didn’t use Minoxidil experienced increased hair loss or maintained their current rate.” (study)

 Minoxidil comes in the form of a liquid or foam, and is applied to the scalp daily.
-Use it at least every 12-24 hours.
+Use it every 12-24 hours.

 Side effects appear to be minimal, but in some users the medication may cause slight skin irritation.